Read a Book a Day Challenge (30 Books in 30 Days)

-We call this initiative the 30-Day Book Challenge and it’s an open invite to anyone who wants to get more reading done.
+We call this initiative the 30-Day Book Challenge.
+It is an open invitation to anyone who wants more reading done.

-For each of the next 30 days, you’ll be challenged to read a book every day.
+In the next 30 days, I’ll challenge you to read a book daily.

-I’ll show you how easy it is using the RSVP method using AccelaReader.
+I’ll show you how easy it is when you employ the RSVP method using AccelaReader.

 This means you’ll be reading a book while the words are blinking at you on the computer screen or any other digital device you have.

 We originally introduced this challenge in 2012 and recorded video tutorials with guidance on speed reading the classics.
 You can watch all of the videos below.

 This past October, I took on the challenge again and posted all of the books on our Facebook page just in case you’re looking for 30 books every well-rounded person should read.